Guide to Enrolling in School of Science and Technology (SST) San Antonio for 2023–24

 Enroll at SST San Antonio

 Families can apply online to enroll their children at SST.
-Open enrollment for 2022–23 will began on November 1, 2022 and will continue through January 3, 2023.
-The lottery will be on January 4, 2023.
+Open enrollment for 2024–25 will began on November 1, 2023 and will continue through December 31, 2023.
+The lottery will be in January 2024.
 Students who are selected in the lottery will receive a notice inviting them to register; the remaining students will be placed on waiting lists, and will be notified if a spot becomes available.
-Find more information at SST’s general FAQ and application FAQ.
+Find more information at SST’s page about the enrollment process.
+They also have a general FAQ and an application FAQ.

 During application season, there will be information sessions and other events in the community for families to learn more about SST.
 If you need more information, or want to schedule a school tour, reach out to each campus: